Aydin-ab/OS_IO_scheduler/README.md

 # OS scheduler
 Homework for OS course at NYU.
-Basic virtual memory manager to replicate OS behavior in C++
+Basic IO scheduler to replicate OS behavior in C++

 **Grade : 100/100 A**